 No one talks about moral dilemmas in fiction without mentioning Sophie’s Choice, in which the central moral dilemma is in the film’s title.
 In this story, the moral dilemma is the main thing.
 It’s right there in the title.
 In desperate circumstances, on the spur of the moment, a mother must decide between sacrificing her son or her daughter.
 This decision is presented as a flashback story using her present non-wartime life as a wrapper.

-Jeffrey Eugenides’ book of short stories is about men who don’t know how to behave in a more egalitarian world.
+Jeffrey Eugenides’ book of short stories Fresh Complaint is about men who don’t know how to behave in a more egalitarian world.
 Eugenides makes sure to include many moral dilemmas in the stories, fully understanding how moral dilemmas create great drama:

-This lesser known film from 1996 explores the dilemma of a woman having to kill an innocent man in cold blood so that she can survive a hostage situation.
+The lesser known film Albino Alligator from 1996 explores the dilemma of a woman having to kill an innocent man in cold blood so that she can survive a hostage situation.
 Compare this to a film such as Kidnap (2017) in which Halle Berry’s young son gets taken.
 Here there is no moral dilemma as she goes all out to get her son back, causing serious car accidents and even killing a cop.
 In this story it is taken for granted that a mother WOULD go all out for her son.

 Crime writer Jo Nesbo has this to say about the approach he takes to his stories: